dbp/cpcj/about.md

   <h2>CPCJ Media Landscape</h2>

-  Spring 2015, Volume 1
+  Spring 2015, Archive 1
   <br /><br />
-  A critical survey of developments in contemporary media concieved of, developed, designed, edited and produced by the students of NSSR's <a href="http://creative-publishing.org/">MA in Creative Publishing and Critical Journalsim</a>.
+  An historically situated, critical survey of developments in media concieved of, developed, designed, edited and produced by the students of NSSR's <a href="http://creative-publishing.org/">MA in Creative Publishing and Critical Journalsim</a>.

 </div>